hazelcast/hazelcast-qa/README.md

 mvn clean install
 ```

-Use the created JAR file to execute the tool.
+Use the created JAR file to execute the tools.
-There is an example bash script in the root directory of the project.
+There are example bash scripts in the root directory of the project.

 # QA Sonar